 Retirement Theory is the embodiment of our planning philosophy.

 We believe that retirees should strive to eliminate as much risk as possible to secure their essential needs.
-Projections and averages are important, but in retirement you only have one shot to get it right.
+Much like Maslow’s Hierarchy of Needs, we must cover essentials first before attempting to cover our wants and legacy wishes.
+Historical averages and future projections are useful, but in retirement you only have one attempt to get it right.
 From that perspective, the cost of failure is exceedingly high.
-Much like Maslow’s Hierarchy of Needs, we must cover essentials first before attempting to cover our wants and wishes.

 Finally, we are keenly aware that retirement planning processes continue to evolve.
 To that end, we are staunch proponents of continuing education.
 And while our guiding principles remain the same, we embrace the changes that may improve our clients’ outcomes over time.

 1. The term "Safety-First" was coined by "Retirement Research" founder Wade Pfau, PhD CFA, RICP in 2012.
 It essentially defines a philosophy of covering essential retirement needs with protected income sources, including Social Security, defined benefit pensions, annuities, and government bonds.

 Throughout our work together, we adhere to several planning process beliefs:

 Let's face it.
 Retirement planning can be complicated.
 The last thing you need is to wish you had a translator every time you see your financial advisor.
 Even the most complex planning strategies can be communicated clearly-- without financial jargon!
 How else can you make a sensible decision on something so important?